 By policy, IEEE owns the copyright to the technical contributions it publishes.
 To comply with the United States copyright law, authors of accepted papers are required to submit online a completed IEEE Copyright Form.
 The form returns to the authors and their employers full rights to reuse their material for their own purposes.
-The Copyright Form can be reviewed from the IEEE site, http://www.ieee.org/documents/IEEECForm121302pdf_1.pdf
+More information on IEEE Copyright policy can be found at the following IEEE site, https://www.ieee.org/

 Each submission must be classified by the author with one category of the Journals.

 EDICS– Editor’s Information Classification Scheme which classifies the areas covered by the Journal.

 Keywords– Please find a list of keywords that may be used while submitting the paper.

 VOLUNTARY PAGE CHARGES